boltlabs-inc/key-mgmt-spec/repository-list.md

 - [`key-server`](https://github.com/boltlabs-inc/key-mgmt/tree/develop/dams-key-server): This binary can be integrated into a host server in order to provide end-to-end encrypted storage of secrets.
 See [here](systems-architecture.md#key-server) for more details.

 ## Demo Repository
-We will add a link to a repository that demonstrates usage of the `client` and `key-server` libraries.<br>
+We have created a [demo repository](https://github.com/boltlabs-inc/key-mgmt-demo) that demonstrates usage of the `client` and `key-server` libraries.
-- [TODO #93](https://github.com/boltlabs-inc/key-mgmt/issues/93) Add link to location above.

-This demo contains two parts:
+This demo contains three parts:
 1. A sample human-facing calling application that integrates the `client` library.
 That is, this application provides an interface between the asset owner and the key-mgmt `client` API.
 1. A demonstration setup for the key server.
-1. A Dockerfile for testing the sample calling app with the `client` library and key server on any machine.
+1. In the future, will include a Dockerfile for testing the sample calling app with the `client` library and key server on any machine.